-It’s also di cult to authenticate the legitimate users of Google Glass or other wearable devices due to the limited user interface, says van Someren.
+It’s also di cult to authenticate the legitimate users or other wearable devices due to the limited user interface, says van Someren.
 “This makes devices such as Glass more risky from a security standpoint, since thieves might access information on the devices.”

 Only as unsafe as its owners

-McGee notes that the default mode for Google Glass is o /standby.
+McGee notes that the default mode is o standby.
 Plus, if you wear it correctly, it sits above eye level.
 “It’s never blocking your vision and it’s never interrupting you with information when you don’t want it,” he says.
 “Even if a call or text message comes in, or maybe a tweet, the alert is audio- only and easy to ignore.